jprester/ai-progress-feed/README.md

 ## Technical overview

-App is based on react/redux combo that manipulates data received from various APIs and RSS feeds related to AI research.
+App is based on react that manipulates data received from various APIs and RSS feeds related to AI research.
 The development process is trying to use Test Driven approach and Functional programming guidelines.
 Code is written in TypeScript.

 ## Installation